mayank1ahuja/da_airbnb_nyc/README.md

   <img src="https://github.com/mayank1ahuja/da_airbnb_nyc/blob/0b63ffa27cc7bc8337440d4e9d35cb20a2380c3f/plots/number%20of%20listings%20by%20room%20type.png">
 </p>

-Next, we look at how listings are distributed across the boroughs (neighbourhood groups).
-This shows which areas have the highest concentration of Airbnb listings and may indicate hotspots for travelers.

 2. Listings by neighbourhood group
-Next, we look at how listings are distributed across the boroughs (neighbourhood groups).
+Next, we look at how listings are distributed across the boroughs(neighbourhood groups).
 This shows which areas have the highest concentration of Airbnb listings and may indicate hotspots for travelers.
 ```python
 sns.countplot(df, x = 'neighbourhood_group', hue = 'neighbourhood_group', palette = 'Set1')
 plt.title('Number of Listings by Neighbourhood Group')